randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 - **`#anonymous-help-and-advice`:** For various reasons, there are times where someone may not feel comfortable asking for advice publicly in RLS.
 This channel was created to support those times and allow members to create an anonymous top-level post using a channel workflow.
 The donwside is that it can remove the ability to have deeper discussions, since the original poster cannot respond anonymously in threads to participate.
 - **`#lobby-*`:** Lobby channels are public channels that enable members to request admission to private channels, which would otherwise be undiscoverable.
 Right now only two exist, `#lobby-adoption` and `#lobby-non-binary-and-women`, and you can see past discussions about the implementation and use of `#lobby-*` channels in `#rands-slack-culture`.
 - **`🔒#the-treehouse`:** a private (but not secret) channel for non-binary folks and women.
 If you'd like to join this channel, please use the workflow in `#lobby-non-binary-and-women` to make a request!
+  - Note for private channels: if someone types the name of a private channel that you have not joined, the channel name will be obfuscated to you and appear like this in Slack: **`🔒 private channel`**.

 ## Discovering New Channels